kiwi0fruit/knitty/docs/knitty.md

 # Knitty

-Knitty is a Pandoc filter and Atom/Hydrogen friendly CLI for [Knotr/Stitch](stitch.md): reproducible report generation tool via Jupyter, Pandoc and Markdown.
+Knitty is a Pandoc filter and Atom/Hydrogen-friendly reproducible report generation tool via Jupyter, Pandoc and Markdown (fork of the [Stitch](stitch.md) by Tom Augspurger).
 Insert python code (or other Jupyter kernel code) to the Markdown document and have code's results in the output document.
-Exports to Jupyter notebook via [Notedown](notedown.md).

-Modified versions of [Knotr/Stitch](stitch.md) by Tom Augspurger and [Notedown](notedown.md) by Aaron O'Leary are included in Knitty.
+Modified version of [Notedown](notedown.md) by Aaron O'Leary is included in Knitty.

 # Contents